hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.8.
 Using reliable_topic

 Hazelcast `reliable_topic` is a distributed topic implementation backed up by the `ringbuffer` data structure.
-For details, see the [reliable_topic section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#reliable-topic) in the Hazelcast IMDG Reference Manual.
+For details, see the [Reliable Topic section](https://docs.hazelcast.com/imdg/latest/data-structures/reliable-topic.html) in the Hazelcast IMDG Reference Manual.

 A reliable_topic usage example is shown below.